Free New Jersey Records Search (Warrants, Arrests, Inmates)

 Inmate records in New Jersey usually consist of distinctive markings, photos, charge information, and birthdate.
 If an inmate tries to escape, police officers can use these details to locate them faster.
 Also, depending on the mildness of their conviction and behavior, an inmate may be eligible for parole.

-Where to Look if Someone is in Jail or Recently Arrested
+How To Verify if Someone Is in Jail or Was Recently Arrested

 VINE (Victim Information & Notification Everyday) is a free service that gives users up-to-date alerts about an inmate’s jail status.
 Members also get access to sources to assist victims and their families.

-Anyone interested in locating a state prisoner can consult the State of New Jersey Department of Corrections (DOC).
+Anyone interested in locating a state prisoner in NJ can consult the State of New Jersey Department of Corrections (DOC).

-New Jersey Offender Search form to submit request for current inmates and other criminal records requiring SBI number as well as personally identifiable characteristics including hair color, eye color, and race.
+A screenshot of the New Jersey Department of Corrections' offender search form displays input fields for SBI number, first name, and last name, as well as options for personally identifiable characteristics including hair color, eye color, sex, and race.

 People can find an offender by name, SBI number, sex, and physical characteristics.
 They can also narrow searches by county and facility.